-There have been no complaints made to Ofsted since registration.
+There have been no complaints made to Ofsted since the last inspection.

 The provider is required to keep a record of complaints made by parents, which they can see on request.
 The complaints record may contain complaints other than those made to Ofsted.